 Churna or Cotton Fruit

 Saw this white cottony fruit only once in Mapusa Market.
 Small soft white balls being sold in green cones made of leaves.
-On the tongue, it is like putting a piece of moist cotton swab with again a very bland taste.
+On the tongue, it is like putting a piece of a moist cotton swab with again a very bland taste.
 I was told it grows on a plant that is used for making fences.
 I assume it is a wild berry of a kind with underdeveloped pulp.

 Baby pineapples with pink skin.
 It is lovely to see them growing in the neighborhoods.